-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. SAIA\Directly32

 GENERAL

 This driver connects to one or more SAIA PLCs via a direct connection (COM interface or network); at the moment still without modem functionality.